coopnorge/go-datadog-lib/docs/index.md

 In order for `go-datadog-lib` to send data to Datadog your service/application must be configured correctly.

-Setting the environment variable `DD_ENABLE` to a `false` or any other value that [`strconv#ParseBool`](https://pkg.go.dev/strconv#ParseBool) can parse to `false` with out returning an error.
-If `DD_ENABLE` is undefined or a value that [`strconv#ParseBool`](https://pkg.go.dev/strconv#ParseBool) can parse to `true` or returns an error the library will be enabled.
+Setting the environment variable `DD_DISABLE` to a `true` or any other value that [`strconv#ParseBool`](https://pkg.go.dev/strconv#ParseBool) can parse to `true` with out returning an error.
+If `DD_DISABLE` is undefined or a value that [`strconv#ParseBool`](https://pkg.go.dev/strconv#ParseBool) can parse to `false` or returns an error the library will be enabled.
 This is done to ensure that the library is not disabled in production by accident.

 ### 1. Setup container